evenstephenr/othello/README.md

 This is a custom implementation of the game named Othello

-> Want to learn more about how to play Othello?
+> Want to learn more about Othello?
 [Click here](https://www.mastersofgames.com/rules/reversi-othello-rules.htm)

+### Setting up your dev environment

+1. Clone or fork this repo

+2. Install dependencies by running `npm i` in the project root

+3. You can run the command `npm start` to spin up an instance of the game, and enable hot-reloading for the _server_ directory in the project root

+4. You can run the command `npm run start-babel` to enable hot-reloading for the _static/jsx_ directory in the project root

+### Deploying this app

+Today, there isn't a 'production' deploy or build step.
+If you'd like to run the game on your own machine, clone or fork the repo, install dependencies, and then run the command `npm start` to spin up an instance of the game on your home network

-### Notes
+### TODOs

-- TODO: make a production build of this app (using .env configs and a clean source tree)
+- make a production build of this app (using dotenv configs and a clean source tree)
-- TODO: verify the cleanup functionality (in `ws.js`) works
+- implement 'room' functionality for multiple games and clients
-- TODO: add the auto-detection for no available moves for a user to take (auto-skip)
+- add auto-detection for no available moves for a user to take (auto-skip, refactor to validate moves ahead of time?)
+- verify the disconnected client cleanup functionality (in `ws.js`) works